 What are the Benefits of Extracorporeal Shockwave Therapy?

 Extracorporeal shock wave therapy or ESWT offers advantages over traditional surgical methods:

 - No anaesthesia

 - No surgery

 - Fast treatment

 - Quick recovery and quick results

-During the treatment you will experience some pain, at tolerable levels.
-Potential side effects after the treatment are:
+During the treatment you will experience some pain/discomfort, but this should be bearable.
+Potential short-lived side effects after the treatment are: